javierbolanosllano/MSI-PRESTIGE-15-A10SC-HACKINTOSH/README.md

 ### Post Installation

 - Download [Mount EFI](https://github.com/corpnewt/MountEFI), and run the **.command**, select the disk where you have install macOS.
-- It wiil appear an EFI folder in your Finder's sidebar, copy the EFI folder of your USB in your Finder's sideba
+- It wiil appear an EFI folder in your Finder's sidebar, copy the EFI folder of your USB in your Finder's sidebar EFI.
+- Now, you can disconnect your USB and reboot.